 There are multiple individual study carrels, along with eight group study rooms, that are available without reservations.
 The library has a wireless environment along with more than 50 computer workstations for walk-in use.
-Black and white and color printers are available to students, faculty, and staff.
+Black and white and color printers are offered to students, faculty, and staff.

 The building currently holds more than 135,000 printed books, along with providing access to more than 320,000 e-books.
-Access to more than 100 database titles is available electronically.
+Access to more than 100 database titles are available electronically.
 More than 75,000 media titles include DVDs, audiobooks, CDs, and streaming media.

 Librarians provide individual assistance and collaborate with faculty to offer sessions on the effective use of technologies, research techniques, and the use of the library's electronic resources.
 Library and research instruction is presented through one-on-one sessions and via group presentations in classrooms or in the library.
-The LRC offers a variety of resources and services to its users; information regarding those services is available through the LRC's web page.
+The LRC offers a variety of resources and services to its users; information regarding them is available through the LRC's web page.

 The LRC has an app available for download by searching "LRC" in the App Store or Google Play.
-The app gives one access to library hours, catalog and database research, one's personal account, and much more.
-Additionally, LRC staff collaborated with teaching faculty to develop Research Genius, an app focused on delivering research education and assistance to students on their phones, tablets, or computers.
-Search for "Research Genius" in the App Store or on Google Play or find the web version at http://libguides. georgetowncollege.edu/RG.
+The app gives one access to library hours, catalog and database research, his or her personal account, and much more.

-To supplement GC's book and periodical collection, the LRC staff can borrow by means of interlibrary loan materials from other libraries for GC faculty, students, and staff.
-Students, with their GCard, may also borrow books directly from the FOKAL (Federation of Kentucky Academic Libraries) institutions at any member college's campus.
+In addition to our own book and periodical collection, the LRC staff are able to borrow by means of interlibrary loan materials from other libraries for GC faculty, students, and staff.
+Our students, with their GCard, may also borrow books directly from the FOKAL (Federation of Kentucky Academic Libraries) institutions at their college campuses.